 We encourage you to visit with your advisor at least once per semester.
 By staying proactive, you can be sure to stay on track to graduate in four years, that you are taking the correct classes, and that you are kept abreast of any changes in your degree plan.
 Schedule an appointment online.

-Most students in the College of Communication may declare a minor.
+Most students in the Moody College of Communication may declare a minor.
 Please see the Student Advising Office webpage on minors for information.

-Students majoring in public relations may also complete Special Programs offered through the University and College of Communication.
+Students majoring in public relations may also complete Special Programs offered through the University and the Moody College of Communication.
 These programs may overlap, but are not interchangeable with a concentration.
 Below is a list of some of the programs that many public relations majors choose to complete.

 Business Foundations Program This program is designed to provide a foundation in business concepts and practice for students who plan to enter the workforce or a graduate degree program upon completion of their undergraduate degree.

 Elements of Computing Program This program is comprised of seven courses designed to offer students a background in the fundamentals of computing, as well as an introduction to the key application areas of modern computing.

 Latino Media Studies Program This concentration is designed to introduce students to US Latino and American media issues in communication and to provide them the opportunity to prepare for professional work related to these areas.